Aryansh-Shukla/Aryansh-Shukla/Readme.md

 ###

-<p align="left">I'm a final year undergrad at Jaypee Institute of Information Technology.
+<p align="left">I'm a Computer Science Engineering UG from Jaypee Institute of Information Technology.
 I'm passionate about exploring new technologies, solving problems, and working on innovative projects.
 I enjoy learning new languages and tools to enhance my development skills.
 Let's connect and collaborate!</p>

 ###